IRS Mileage Rate 2023

 - 14 cents per mile for charitable purposes

-The IRS revisits the official mileage rates each year and takes into account expenses such as fuel, repairs, insurance, road tax and more.
-2022 saw a rise in fuel costs and inflation throughout the country, resulting in the rates being updated from July 1st, 2022.
-Considering that gas costs are not on the same upward trend, the IRS might decide to continue using the current mileage rates after revisiting them.
+The IRS revisits the official mileage rates each year and takes into account both fixed and variable expenses such as fuel, repairs, insurance, road tax and more.
+Last year saw a rise in fuel costs and inflation throughout the country, resulting in the rates being updated from July 1st, 2022.
+While gas costs are not on the same upward trend as in 2022, many other costs for maintaining automobiles remain high, resulting in a higher mileage rate for 2023.

 Who can use the IRS mileage rate 2023

-The 2023 mileage rate is set to benefit those who drive for work with their personal vehicles and cover the associated themselves.
+The 2023 mileage rate for business is set to benefit those who drive for work with their personal vehicles and cover the associated costs themselves.

 As a self-employed individual, you can claim your business mileage for 2023 at tax time from the IRS at the beginning of the following year.
 Read more about claiming mileage from the IRS as self-employed.